sbidy/wiz_light/README.md

 Thanks to [@simora](https://github.com/simora) for create a HA Switch <-> WiZ Plug integration!

-Thanks to [@fabaff](https://github.com/fabaff) for the CLI tool and some code rework!

 Thanks to [@jarpatus](https://github.com/jarpatus) for the feedback and enhancements!

 Thanks to [@ChrisLizon](https://github.com/ChrisLizon) for the review, feedbacks and improvements!